-The Application for the 2021 School Year Will Open October 1st, 2020
+The Application for the 2021 School Year is now open!

 What academic qualifications are necessary for admission?